tsmith4014/tsmith4014/README.md

 I've implemented a multi-faceted CI/CD pipeline right here in my GitHub profile!
 Every day at 1AM and 1PM EST, GitHub Actions trigger a YAML configuration file.
 This file sets up an Ubuntu environment, installs Python, and resolves dependencies.
 It then runs two Python scripts: one fetches a new programming joke from JokeAPI and the other fetches a new activity suggestion from BoredAPI.
 Both updates are then reflected in this README.md, providing not only a fresh laugh but also a novel suggestion for something interesting to do every day.
 This showcases the power and flexibility of DevOps practices in real-time, making my profile more engaging and dynamic.

 **********
-⚡ AI Joke of the Day: 🤖 A programmer puts two glasses on his bedside table before going to sleep.
+⚡ AI Joke of the Day: 🤖 How do you tell HTML from HTML5?
-A full one, in case he gets thirsty, and an empty one, in case he doesn't. 🤖
+- Try it out in Internet Explorer
+- Did it work?
+- No?
+- It's HTML5. 🤖
 **********
 ⚡ AI Suggestion of the Day: 🤖 👥 Be social | 👨‍👩‍👦‍👦 Gather the squad | 💰 It's free! | 👌 Super easy to do | 🎉 Invite some friends over for a game night 🤖
 **********